Antoinehoff/gyacomo/README.md

 **Gyacomo** is a solver for the gyrokinetic Boltzmann equation in the delta-f flux-tube limit.
 It is based on a Hermite-Laguerre moment expansion of the velocity distribution function.
 The code supports kinetic and adiabatic electrons/ions, multiple geometries, advanced collision operators, and parallelization via MPI.

-Originally developed at EPFL, Gyacomo is now open-source under the GNU General Public License v3.
+Originally developed at the [Swiss Plasma Center](https://www.epfl.ch/research/domains/swiss-plasma-center/), [EPFL](https://www.epfl.ch/en/), Gyacomo is now open-source under the GNU General Public License v3.

 **Author**: Antoine C.D.
 Hoffmann
 **Contact**: ahoffmann@pppl.gov